 Item Cost Norms Pattern of Assistance# vi.
-Seed Production f □ or Vegetables and Spic ces a) Open pollinated crops (1 to 2 ha) Assistance @ 100% to public sector and in case of private sector assistance @ 35% in general areas and 50% in NE & Himalayan States, Scheduled areas, Andaman & Nicobar and Lakshadweep Islands for an area from 1 to 2 ha. on pro rata basis.
+Seed Production for Vegetables and Spices a) Open pollinated crops (1 to 2 ha) Assistance @ 100% to public sector and in case of private sector assistance @ 35% in general areas and 50% in NE & Himalayan States, Scheduled areas, Andaman & Nicobar and Lakshadweep Islands for an area from 1 to 2 ha. on pro rata basis.
 However, in case of vibrant villages the lower limit of area will be from 0.5 ha.
 Output target of seed production for each crop will be fixed by the individual State for each b) Hybrid Seeds (1 to 2 ha) Rs.
 1.80 lakh/ha beneficiary before releasing funds.
 Assistance @ 100% to public sector and in case of private sector assistance @ 35% in general areas and 50% in NE & Himalayan States, Scheduled areas, Andaman & Nicobar and Lakshadweep Islands for an area from 1 to 2 ha. on pro rata basis.
 However, in case of vibrant villages the lower limit of area will be from 0.5 ha.
 Output target of seed production for each crop will be fixed by the individual State for each beneficiary before releasing funds. vii.
 Import of planting material, mother block for mass multiplications.
 Project based for a project cost upto Rs.
 150 lakh/year.
 Assistance @ 100% to State Govt. / Public Sector and in case of FPOs, FIGs, SHGs and Cooperatives credit linked subsidy @ 50% to SHGs as project-based activity. viii.
 Production of quality Seed and Planting Material including handling, processing, packing& storage for identified horticulture crops Project based for a project cost upto Rs.
 300 lakh/year.
 Assistance @ 100% to State Govt. / Public Sector and in case of private sector, credit linked subsidy @ 50% including FPOs, FIGs, SHGs and Cooperatives as project based activity.
-B.2 Establishment of New Gardens (Area expansion- for a maximum area of 2 ha per beneficiary).
-Note: The component is to be integrated with drip in case drip is not proposed under MIDH scheme, then it should be converged with other scheme.
-I. Fruits Cost intensive crops i) Fruit crops like Gra Without drip Irrigation (Drip pe, Kiwi, Passion fruit, S I. Strawberry Assistance @ 40% in general areas for an area upto 2 ha. on pro rata basis for meeting the
+B.2 Establishment of beneficiary).
+Note: The component MIDH scheme, then it · xpansion- for a maximum area of 2 ha per th drip in case drip is not proposed under with other scheme. • Cost intensive crops i) Fruit crops like Gra Without drip Irrigation (Drip pe, Kiwi, Passion fruit, S I. Strawberry Assistance @ 40% in general areas for an area upto 2 ha. on pro rata basis for meeting the